 - Scams / Fraud

 Instructors for the program are highly-trained and experienced Greenwich Police Officers.
 In addition to participating in role-playing exercises, attendees will accompany on-duty police personnel within the Marine Division and Patrol.
 Ride-a-longs are scheduled beyond regular class times.
 A demonstration at the Police Firing Range will allow recruits to participate in mock scenarios where an officer may or may not have to fire their weapon.

 Applicants must either be Greenwich residents or be a Town of Greenwich Employee and 18 years of age or older.
-There is no fee for the program; however, the Department requests that applicants be committed to the full seven-week program.
-The class size is limited to 40 students.
+There is no fee for the program; however, the Department requests that applicants be committed to the full program.
+The class size may be limited.
 Due to the high demand for this course, qualified applicants will be subject to a lottery drawing to determine the final class roster.